grafana/xk6-disruptor/README.md

 The `options` control the creation and behavior of the service disruptor:
 - inject_timeout: maximum time for waiting the [agent](#xk6-disruptor-agent) to be ready in the target pods, in seconds (default 30s).
 Zero value forces default.
 Negative values force no waiting.
-- proxy_port: port the agent will use to listen for requests in the target pods ( default `8080`)
-- iface: network interface where the agent will capture the traffic ( default `eth0`)

 Methods: